This authentically Portuguese restaurant brings the heat this winter

 Cape Town has taken the occasion to heart, with many of the its restaurants, wine farms and even surrounding towns hosting festive occasions jam-packed with everything from tinsel to eggnog.
 And to help you make the most of the upcoming 25th of July, we’ve scoured the city for Christmas-y events as well as given you some top tips on how to deck the halls at home.
 Tra la la laa!

-Up until Friday, 15 July 2016 Stellenbosch-based Marianne Wine Estate is hosting a charming dinner accompanied by live Jazz music at the on-site restaurant, Floreal Brasserie.
-This intimate evening boasts a hearty, tasty meal which begins with starters of garlic-marinated prawns or grilled goat’s cheese rolled in dried Kalamata olives.
-Guests can tuck into a main course of Springbok lasagna or homemade gnocchi served with wild mushrooms and sip on a glass on Marianne Estate’s classic wines for the perfect balance.
+The Stellenbosch-based Marianne Wine Estate is hosting a charming dinner accompanied by live Jazz music at the on-site restaurant, Floreal Brasserie.
+This intimate evening boasts a hearty, tasty meal which begins with delicious starters and pairs each course with Marianne Estate’s classic wines for the perfect balance.
 All this, topped with sweet Jazz melodies makes this the perfect way to celebrate Christmas in July!
 Jazz music will play from 7:30pm until 9:30pm and entrance is free.
-Guests can expect to pay between R65 and R130 for a starter and between R95 and R160 for mains.
 This dinner and Jazz duo is simply irresistible!

 Indulge with style and elegance at Benguela on Main’s Christmas in July celebration.
-On Saturday, 30 July 2016, the flawless fine dining restaurant, Benguela on Main, is bringing you culinary artistry at the hands of Executive Chef Jean Delport.
-Expect beetroot mousse starters followed by seared scallop, smoked breast of goose or saddle of Fallow deer.
-The decadent meal is to be paired with one of Benguela’s world-class wines and guests will be treated to little Christmas surprises throughout the evening.
+On Saturday, 22 July 2017, the flawless fine dining restaurant, Benguela on Main, is bringing you culinary artistry at the hands of Executive Chef Jean Delport.
+The decadent five course meal is to be paired with one of Benguela’s world-class wines and guests will be treated to little Christmas surprises throughout the evening.
 This one-night-only dining experience is not to be missed!
-The cost for Christmas in July at Benguela on Main is R540p/p.
+The cost for Christmas in July at Benguela on Main is R600p/p.
 Bookings are essential.
 Contact +27 (0) 87 357 0637 to make a reservation.
-This equisite meal at Benguela on Main is not to be missed!
+This exquisite meal at Benguela on Main is not to be missed!